-Fulfil your potential as a Girl Boss in 2019 with one of our inspiring small business ideas for women.
+Fulfil your potential as a Girl Boss this year with one of our inspiring small business ideas for women.

 There’s an independent, savvy businesswoman in all of us; are you ready to let her out and pursue financial success?

 The first hurdle is finding a concept which excites you and is commercially viable.
 That’s why we’ve picked 15 small business ideas for women to get you thinking.
 From bricks and mortar operations to B2C eCommerce solutions, kick start your own business this year.

 Profitable Small Business Ideas for Women

 The high street is fading, but in its place, online retailers are booming.
 Pick a specialist product you understand well and are passionate about, source your products from a reliable supplier, then start building and marketing your brand to generate a steady stream of sales.
 You can sell your products on sites such Amazon, Esty and Ebay.

 Content is king on the Internet, and there’s constant demand for fresh images, video, blogs, and other forms of engaging content.
 If you have an eye for digital marketing and want an location independent business, why not establish a content agency?

 Are you looking to start a blog?
 Here is a simple, step-by-step guide on how to start a successful blog and make money.

 Our appetite for travel is never ending: the industry is worth around $7 trillion a year!
 If you can enthuse customers about new destinations, converting their wanderlust into sales, this is a small business idea that has plenty of opportunity to grow.

 Everyone around us is overworked, but we still love to entertain.
 If you’re a whizz in the kitchen — or can command a catering team and deliver great service — event catering and management is always in high demand, whether it is for swanky dinner parties, weddings and christenings, Christmas parties, or corporate events.